andymk/longestsequence/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.

-The app will automatically reload if you change any of the source files.
+Run `npm test` to run Karma and run all spec tests.